cl270/MatlabTuppersFormula/README.md

 Tupper's Formula Drawing the Galaga Ship

-As always, feel free to leave a comment, subscribe, or share if you thought this was interesting!
-And don’t forget to leave your own interesting “k’s” down below in the comments!

 Credits to Numberphile on Youtube for informing me on the formula.
 I highly recommend it!

 As an aside, the existence of a massive number of possible outcomes is similar to the numberspace of possible private keys in crytosecurity systems with a sufficiently high key size, like in some cryptocurrencies like Bitcoin and Ethereum. keys.lol is a good site to browse through the huge 2^160 possible private/public key combinations of both cryptocurrencies.